 If you still want to use external testosterone, it would be best done under a physician’s guidance to monitor labs and ensure safety.
 Doing it on your own can have serious health consequences.

-How to Increase Your Testosterone Naturally
+How to Increase Your Natural Testosterone Production

-People can raise their testosterone quite a lot through lifestyle.
-I have seen people raise their testosterone from 260 (low) to 550 (normal) and others go from low normal (350 or so) to high (800) just through lifestyle changes.
+People can significantly increase their testosterone by improving their lifestyles.
+I have seen people raise their testosterone from 260 (low) to 550 (normal), and others go from low normal (350 or so) to high (800) just through lifestyle changes.
 This is something you can do on your own.

-- Being overweight
+- Being overweight.

-- Being overly sedentary
+- Being overly sedentary.

-- Eating a poor diet
+- Eating a poor diet.

-- Having diabetes
+- Having diabetes.

-Common Questions about Testosterone
+Common Questions About Testosterone

 Some of these are common testosterone questions from patients; others come from members of the Beastly community.

-Q: How do I find out my level of testosterone?
+How do I find out my level of testosterone?

 See your GP and ask for a blood draw.
 Testosterone levels should be drawn between 6 AM and 10 AM, when testosterone is at it’s natural highest levels.

-Q: What should my testosterone level be if I get it checked?
+What should my testosterone level be?

-A: A normal testosterone level is between 350 ng/dl and 700 ng/dl for most adults.
+A normal testosterone level is between 350 ng/dl and 700 ng/dl for most adults.
 Between 700 and 1500 ng/dl is considered high testosterone and is usually seen in teenagers undergoing puberty.
 Over 1500 ng/dL is generally considered supraphysiologic and is usually not achievable unless someone is using pharmaceutical testosterone or has a testosterone-producing tumour.

 Remember that we tend to treat people with low testosterone only if they also have symptoms.